Affordable Power. Cleaner Air. Connecting Binghamton.

 Binghamton Community Power (BCP) is a program hosted by Network for a Sustainable Tomorrow (NeST).
 Our mission is to make the transition to clean energy accessible and affordable for everyone in our city.
 We help make home energy efficiency improvements, clean energy upgrades, and clean energy careers more accessible to historically underserved communities across the City of Binghamton.
+We provide education and capacity building so that residents can have more control over their relationship with energy at home, including DIY solutions, navigating incentive programs, and dealing with the utility company

 Connect with professionals specializing in insulation, air sealing, and other energy saving strategies, helping you to save on energy year-round.
 These professionals offer a free home-energy audit to help you learn how well insulated your home is, free of charge, so that you know exactly what can be done to optimize your monthly energy usage.
 Sign-up for a free home-energy audit below to get started.